-On the other side, it is a tough sell to say you’re passionate enough to get a lawyer but not passionate enough to figure out what you’re drinking.
+On the other side, it is a tough sell to say you’re passionate enough to get a lawyer, like a Walmart injury attorney if you suffered a slip or fall, but not passionate enough to figure out what you’re drinking.
 It’s also tough when you forget that this case was already lost by another person with more access to lawyers than sense.

 Remember the “craft beer aficionado” who sued MillerCoors when he found out Blue Moon wasn’t a craft beer?
 Fortunately the judge threw it out because it was a bone-achingly bad argument.
 Covering it at the time, there were bigger concerns and they went like this: